My career in music has spanned many aspects of the discipline:

 I continue to work when in the UK.

-United Kingdom — hosted by University of Surrey, Guildford.
+to the United Kingdom — hosted by University of Surrey,

-my monograph: The Aldeburgh Festival of Music and the Arts:
+writing of my first monograph: The Aldeburgh Festival of Music

-taking into consideration the unfortunate cancellation of the
+Aldeburgh Festival.
+The unfortunate cancellation of the 2020

 This site is primarily intended to relay my professional work as a performer, artist-teacher, and writer.
 But it is also a way for you, dear traveler, to reach out to me and engage in conversation about art, music, and singing.